rynandasonduty/rynandasonduty/README.md

 ### 🌟 Vibe Check: The Lowdown

-I'm a **Front-end Developer** who loves tackling complex challenges—from building slick websites to diving deep into Machine Learning and Brain-Computer Interfaces. **I'm currently focused on cutting-edge research in Brain-Computer Interfaces (BCI) and Brain Signal Processing.** I'm crushing it with 3 years of experience!
+I'm a **Front-end Developer** who loves tackling complex challenges—from building slick websites to diving deep into Machine Learning and Brain-Computer Interfaces. **I'm currently focused on cutting-edge research in Brain-Computer Interfaces (BCI) and Brain Signal Processing (Pengolahan Sinyal Otak).** I'm crushing it with 2 years of experience!

 * 🏢 **My Main Gig:** Surprisingly, I'm the **CEO** at **PT.
 Coffee Nation Prosperity** (Yeah, I do tech *and* coffee!).
 * 🎓 **The Student Life:** Currently enrolled at **Institut Teknologi Sepuluh Nopember (ITS)**.